MugishaU/Mugisha_React_Boilerplate/README.md

-# React Boilerplate
+# React Boilerplate w/Test Suite

 ## Run Instructions

-- Click "Use this template" at the top of this repo
+- Click "Use this template" at the top of this repository
-- Follow GitHub's repo setup instructions
+- Follow GitHub's repository setup instructions
-- Clone new repo to machine
+- Clone new repository to machine

-- ### In new repo
+- ### In new repository local terminal
     - On first use run `npm install` to install required packages
     - To start app on LOCALHOST:8000 run `npm start`
     - To run test suite run `npm test`